Atlanta City Council: History

-Atlanta's first city charter dated to 1874.
+Atlanta's first city charter dates to 1845.
 The Board of Aldermen consisted of 18 members and each alderman was elected citywide.
 Since its founding in 1847, Atlanta was divided into wards.

 On December 7, 1870, William Finch and George Graham became the first black men to be elected to the Atlanta Board of Aldermen.
 Graham represented the Third Ward, and Finch represented the Fourth Ward.
 No other black people were elected to the city council until Q. V. Williamson in 1965.

 In 1965, Louise Watley became the first black woman to run for the board of aldermen.

 The first woman to serve on the council was Panke Bradley Miller in 1972, and the first black woman was Carolyn Long Banks in 1980.

 Alex Wan became the first Asian American member, for District 6, in the November 2009 municipal election.

 Beginning in 2014, Atlanta City Council members are paid an annual salary of $60,300 ($62,000 for the council president) for their service.